Ysgol Bryn Alyn: Structure of the school day and pupil management

 Many extra-curricular clubs are held in the school, including Music and Library activities, There also a Wide range of clubs in Lunchtimes for Year 7s including Tech Club (Tuesdays Y7s), Drama Club (Monday Lunchtimes All year Groups) and Music Club-(Every Thursday All year groups) even with after school clubs like Film Club, Netball, Rounders and Football.

 Facilities

-The school has many facilities, including five ICT suites, a full (off-site) indoor swimming pool, a MUGA (Multi-Use Games Area), a sports hall, a Science Block and a library with a wide selection of fiction and non-fiction books.
+The school has many facilities, including five ICT suites, a full (off-site at Gwyn Evans) indoor swimming pool, a MUGA (Multi-Use Games Area), a sports hall, a Science Block and a library with a wide selection of fiction and non-fiction books.

 Refurbishment and front block demolition

 In 2018 construction of a new Humanities block and improved facilities was completed, Including a Food Technology classroom and a Design Technology classroom.